U.S. Outdoor Small Cells Forecast, 2018-2023: Not getting any easier

 This forecast focuses on the future for small cells in the sub 6 GHz band and mmWave band.
 The forecast assumes that most currently deployed LTE small cells will eventually be upgraded to 5G NR.
 The rate at which that happens depends on when the MNOs start migrating their spectrum from LTE to 5G NR.

-In this market study, iGR presents a total addressable market forecast and an “actual” forecast for U.S. outdoor small cell nodes installed: metrocells, remote radio heads as small cells and outdoor DAS.
-The study also includes a forecast for capital expenditures (capex or network spending) and operational spending (OpEx) on actual small cell deployments.
+In this market study, iGR presents a total addressable market forecast and an “actual” forecast for U.S. outdoor small cell nodes installed: metrocells, remote radio heads as small cells, outdoor DAS and mmWave-based small cells.